 - A couple of instances of this appear in ER:

-- A young, teenaged cancer patient develops a bit of a crush with Dr. Lewis.
+- A young, teenage cancer patient develops a bit of a crush on Dr. Lewis.

 - One case was when Tony fell for his kid patient's mother.

 - Happens all the time in Farscape, e.g. Crichton/Aeryn (either way) or Zhaan to D'Argo.

 - Spoofed in Friends, where two of the girls fall for a coma patient and argue over him.
 When he woke up, they both try to impress him with their excessive Florence-Nightingale-efforts.
 Averted in that when the coma patient wakes up, he's ungrateful for what Phoebe and Monica have done and they both pseudo-dump him.